Symptoms of COVID-19: Stages of COVID-19 infection

 There are three stages, according to the way COVID-19 infection can be tackled by pharmacological agents, in which the disease can be classified.
 Stage I is the early infection phase during which the domination of upper respiratory tract symptoms is present.
 Stage II is the pulmonary phase in which the patient develops pneumonia with all its associated symptoms; this stage is split with Stage IIa which is without hypoxia and Stage IIb which includes hypoxia.
 Stage III is the hyperinflammation phase, the most severe phase, in which the patient develops acute respiratory distress syndrome (ARDS), sepsis and multi-organ failure.

 A similar stereotyped course was postulated to be: the first phase of an incubation period, a second phase corresponding to the viral phase, a third phase corresponding to the state of inflammatory pneumonia, a fourth phase corresponding to the brutal clinical aggravation reflected by acute respiratory distress syndrome (ARDS), and finally, in survivors, a fifth phase potentially including lung fibrosis, and persisting in the form of "post-covid" symptoms.

 Longer-term effects

 Multisystem inflammatory syndrome in children

 Following the infection, children may develop multisystem inflammatory syndrome, also called paediatric multisystem inflammatory syndrome.
 This has symptoms similar to Kawasaki disease, which can possibly be fatal.

-Post-COVID Condition

-Longer-term effects of COVID-19 have become a prevalent aspect of the disease itself.
-These symptoms can be referred to by many names including post-COVID-19 syndrome, long COVID, and long haulers syndrome.
-An overall definition of post-COVID conditions (PCC) can be described as a range of symptoms that can last for weeks or months.
-Long COVID can be present in anyone who has contracted COVID-19 at some point; typically, it is more commonly found in those who had severe illness due to the virus.